hashicorp/terraform-provider-aws/website/docs/r/elasticache_cluster.html.markdown

 The following arguments are optional:

 * `apply_immediately` - (Optional) Whether any database modifications are applied immediately, or during the next maintenance window.
 Default is `false`.
 See [Amazon ElastiCache Documentation for more information.](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_ModifyCacheCluster.html).
-* `auto_minor_version_upgrade` - (Optional) Specifies whether a minor engine upgrades will be applied automatically to the underlying Cache Cluster instances during the maintenance window.
+* `auto_minor_version_upgrade` - (Optional) Specifies whether minor version engine upgrades will be applied automatically to the underlying Cache Cluster instances during the maintenance window.
   Only supported for engine type `"redis"` and if the engine version is 6 or higher.
   Defaults to `true`.
 * `availability_zone` - (Optional) Availability Zone for the cache cluster.
 If you want to create cache nodes in multi-az, use `preferred_availability_zones` instead.
 Default: System chosen Availability Zone.
 Changing this value will re-create the resource.